How to set up and run a workflow

 Step 3: Upload data table (optional)

 Terra workflows are set up to pull inputs (URIs for data files in open-access Azure blob storage containers) from the data table.
-If you cloned a workspace that already had a table in it and used a billing project created after August 2nd, 2023, you should see the table as soon as your Workspace Data Services infrastructure loads.
+If you cloned a workspace, you should see the table as soon as your Workspace Data Services infrastructure loads.

-If you don't have a table, you will first need to generate the input data table by uploading a pre-staged TSV.
+If you don't have a table for your workflow inputs, you will first need to generate the input data table by uploading a TSV.
 You can create a TSV from scratch in a spreadsheet, or download one from an existing Terra on Azure workspace, following the directions below.

 3.3.
 Click the save button to download the TSV to local storage.